 Physicians and trainers use their patients’ fitness goals to create personalized workout regimens at gyms and home.
 For example, if your goal is to stay healthy, reduce stress, and build lean muscle, opt for 30 minutes of exercise per day with two or three strength-training sessions a week.
 Any amount of daily physical activity is better than none, and you can always build on what you’re currently doing to avoid injuries and fatigue.

 Visit one of our two The Club Maui gyms on the westside of Maui, HI, after consulting a physician about your workout goals.
 This family-oriented gym provides its members with state-of-the-art fitness equipment and personal training.
-Their facility is soon to feature an on-site sauna, steam room, and spa.
-Call (808) 633-1765 to schedule a tour, or learn more about the gym’s amenities online.
+Call (808) 633-1765 to learn more.